mwnachman/CIS550_Final_Project/README.md

 The application follows a multi-page tab structure where each page provides distinct functionality:

-Home page:
+###### Home page:
-:  Introduces the application and presents music elements to the user.
+&emsp;&emsp;&emsp; Introduces the application and presents music elements to the user.

-Browse page:
+###### Browse page:
-:  Presents a set of defined genres, which when selected, populate groupings of top albums for the user to view.
+&emsp;Presents a set of defined genres, which when selected, populate groupings of top albums for the user to view.
 Each grouping represents an album trait from our database.

-Page View / Modal:
+###### Page View / Modal:
-:  Can be accessed across the entire application.
+&emsp;Can be accessed across the entire application.
 They offer information to the user when they click on an item.
 This includes statistics and insights specific to the item.

-Search page:
+###### Search page:
-:  Developed to return results for keywords that represent either a song name, an album name, or an artist name.
+&emsp; Developed to return results for keywords that represent either a song name, an album name, or an artist name.
 Exact matches, LIKE matches, and fuzzy matches are given back to the user in order of relevancy.

-Recommendations page:
+###### Recommendations page:
-:  Available to the users after an item is accessed from Search results.
+&emsp;Available to the users after an item is accessed from Search results.
 Users are able to manipulate the attributes that are submitted to the recommendation algorithm based on their preferences.
 They can also choose which attributes the algorithm should include or disregard.

 <br />